 What to expect on your very first driving lesson

-Understanding what to expect in your first driving lesson is the easiest way to soothe your nerves and guarantee that you get off to a great start behind the wheel.
+Understanding what to anticipate in your very first driving lesson is the simplest method to soothe your nerves and ensure that you leave to a great start behind the wheel.

-Your very first driving lesson generally occurs a while after scheduling a driving lesson plan.
-It’s the first time you’ll meet your driving trainer in addition to being your very first time behind the wheel, so it’s natural to feel a little nervous ahead of time.
+Your first driving lesson typically takes place a while after scheduling a driving lesson plan.
+It’s the first time you’ll satisfy your driving instructor in addition to being your very first time behind the wheel, so it’s natural to feel a little anxious beforehand.

 - Your provisional licence

-- If you use them), your glasses (.
+- If you wear them), your glasses (.

 - A bottle of water.